EmicoEcommerce/Magento2TweakwiseExport-archived/.github/ISSUE_TEMPLATE.md

 Steps to reproduce
 --
-1. Install Magento from `develop` branch.
+1. Install Magento from `master` branch.
 2. [Example] Export configurable product with multiple children and 2 configurable attributes to Tweakwise.
 4. ...